swirlTA/toolsfortextanalysis/06_videos.markdown

 permalink: /video/
 ---

-Just as a quick reminder to what is posted on the main page of this website: The videos are going to be renewed soon!
+Just as a quick reminder to what is posted on the main page of this website: The videos are going to be renewed very soon!
 [Here](https://tube.switch.ch/channels/thxaG9Hjrj) you can find the current version of the course videos.